-Mount Roberts to Tramway Trail is a 2.5 mile moderately trafficked out and back trail located near Juneau, Alaska that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Mount Roberts Trail is a 7.6 mile moderately trafficked out and back trail located near Juneau, Alaska that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Hiked to the tram and back.
 It had been raining ever so slightly that morning, but we decided to hike it anyway.
 About a quarter of the way up it got suddenly nasty.
 We kept climbing, convincing ourselves we would simply take the tram back down from the top.
 After a grueling, cold, and VERY wet hike up the mountain, we find the tram has closed early due to inclement weather!
 We were already soaked to the bone, but had to other option--we set off back down the hill.
 Although we were dripping from every square inch of our persons, the hike was a fun experience none the less!
 I believe it would have been even better experiencing the hike on a dry, sunny afternoon!